alad2121/shopify-frontend-developer-intern-challenge-fall-2022/README.md

 ## Features
 - Submit a prompt and receive a response back from the AI.
 - Allows the user to delete all the responses at once.
-- Automatically saves responses within the local storage.
+- Save responses if the user leaves or reloads the page
 - Lets the user choose which AI engine they prefer.

 ## Future Implementation